Nikolai Khodataev: Career

 In 1924 Nikolai Khodataev along with the fellow artists Yuri Merkulov and Zenon Komissarenko were hired by Yakov Protazanov to make sketches for his upcoming science fiction movie Aelita.
-The three suggested to produce a segment that would've mixed live action with animation, but Protazanov rejected the idea.
+The three suggested to produce a segment that would have mixed live action with animation, but Protazanov rejected the idea.
 Khodataev then used his own money to set up an experimental workshop under the State School of Cinematography which became the first animation studio in the USSR.
-Their 20-minute film Interplanetary Revoluion was one of the first Soviet animated films made as a parody of Aelita and the current political situation.
-The artists made excessive use of cutout animation (called flat marionettes at the time) along with the constructivism art style that was at its peak in Russia, which resulted in a distinguishable look and feel.
+Their 20-minute film Interplanetary Revolution was one of the first Soviet animated films made as a parody of Aelita and the current political situation.
+The artists made excessive use of cutout animation (called flat marionettes at the time) along with the constructivism art style that was at its peak in Russia.
+These methods resulted in a distinguishable look and feel.
 The film was a great success.

 In 1925 they were hired by the Soviet government to produce China in Flames, another cutout animation critical of European interference in Chinese economy, this time serious in tone and message.
 Vladimir Suteev along with the young Vkhutemas graduates Ivan Ivanov-Vano and the Brumberg sisters joined the team which led to a variety of art styles.
 With 1000 meters of film and 14 frames per second it ran over 50 minutes at the time, which made it the first Soviet animated feature film and one of the first in the world.

 In 1926 Khodataev moved to Mezhrabpom-Rus where he directed a number of traditionally animated and live action films.
 Among his notable works were One of Many (1927) about the adventures of a Komsomol girl in Hollywood that featured both filming techniques and The Samoyed Boy (1928).
 The latter presented a story about a Nenets child that followed a dramatic narrative which Khodataev described as "the first steps in conquering the tragedy genre".
 It was stylized as traditional Nenets art and used an innovative technique of printing on thin celluloid.
 Same year he directed a live short Pushkin's Housewarming that was banned by censorship.
 His experiments started getting less and less support from government that wanted to see comic agitprop and advertisements instead which Khodataev despised.